tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM WebSphere Liberty

 This plug-in includes steps for installing and updating applications in the IBM WebSphere Liberty Profile, working with the profile configuration and managing Liberty collectives.
+Available Steps

 ---